bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### status.geoip_lookup

-- `"status.geoip_lookup"`: (object) Event emitted once, when we discover the geolocation of the user based on their IP address.
+Event emitted once, when we discover the geolocation of the user based on their IP address.

 This event includes the following attributes: